-At the top of our preferences, you will find the Polaris F9450 Sport robotic pool cleaner that made it to the first place thanks to the undeniable performance it has shown.
+At the top of our preferences, you will find the Polaris F9450 Sport robotic pool cleaner that made it to the first place thanks to the undeniable performance it has shown in our tests.
 It was designed to clean inground pools of 50 feet in length and it provides a 96% efficiency in removing the dirt and debris from the pool’s floor, walls, and waterline.
-It can easily climb the walls to remove the unpleasant film that usually forms on the pool’s walls but it can’t climb the stairs as other models can, meaning you will have to brush them prior using the Polaris.
+It can easily climb walls to remove the unpleasant film that usually forms on the pool’s walls, but it can’t climb the stairs as other models can, meaning you will have to brush them prior to using the Polaris.

 Given that this device is bulky, the lift system that enables it to get out of the pool by itself spares you the effort of lifting it.
-There is also a transportation caddy includes as well as a remote control that makes the unit easier to maneuver.
-The unit comes with a 2-year warranty time for all the parts and operating.
+There is also a transportation caddy included as well as a remote control that makes the unit easier to maneuver.
+The cleaner comes with a 2-year warranty for all the parts.

 Next in line is the Aquabot Elite, a sleek item that easily makes its way around the pool to perform a great cleaning of the floor, walls, waterline, coves, and stairs.
-This impressive efficiency is due to the Triple Clean scrubbing system and the rubber tracks that offer it a better adherence on any pool surface.
-You can use it for pools up to 50 feet in length and it will take around two hours for it to
+This impressive efficiency is provided by the Triple Clean scrubbing system and the rubber tracks that offer it a better adherence on any pool surface.
+You can use it for pools up to 50 feet in length and it will take around two hours for it to finish cleaning.

-The robotic pool cleaner that has ranked the third if Pentair 360032, a very efficient and easy to use device that is perfect for inground pools measuring 50 feet long.
-It manages to climb steps without a problem with the help of the rubber tracks and it can clean up to 95% of the dirt and algae in finds in its way, using its large rubber brush that rotates to scrub the dirt.
+The automatic pool cleaner that has ranked third in our top is the Pentair 360032, a very efficient and easy to use device that is perfect for inground pools measuring 50 feet in length.
+It manages to climb steps without a problem with the help of the rubber tracks and it can clean up to 95% of the dirt and algae it finds in its way, using its large rubber brush that rotates to scrub the dirt.

 The biggest drawback of this device is that it doesn’t include a smart navigation system that would help it clean faster and reduce energy.
 This means that it will wander around the pool, cleaning where it considers necessary, which might make it less convenient.
 There are no sensors to detect obstacles so it might bump into stuff it encounters in the pool.
 Luckily, the 60′ swivel cord gets out of the way to prevent any accidents.

-Although it’s a device with a simple operating, it comes with a programmable timer that lets you set it to work any day of the week and it even includes a dirt canister indicator to alert you when to empty the filter bag.
+Although it’s a device with a simple operating system, it does come with a programmable timer that lets you set it to work any day of the week and it even includes a dirt canister indicator to alert you when to empty the filter bag.
 Moreover, it comes with a convenient transportation caddy and a remote control for easier handling.
 The warranty is the average 2-year you can find in most units.

 At number four, say hello to Dolphin Quantum, a great tool to use for cleaning the entire surface of the pool, including the steps, wall, and waterline.
 It can handle pools as long as 60 feet during the 2.5-hours cleaning cycle it comes with instead of a programmable timer.
 Thanks to the HyperBrush dual scrubbing, the Dolphin manages to clean two times faster than ordinary brushes, removing even the most stubborn debris.

 As for convenience, it lacks a transportation caddy and a remote control that would have made it easier to maneuver.
-What it does include are a swivel cable and a dirt canister indicator and a 2-year warranty.
+What it does include are a swivel cable and a dirt canister indicator, as well as a 2-year warranty coverage.

 Dolphin Nautilus Plus

 Our last choice is another model from Dolphin, namely the Nautilus Plus, a good unit capable of cleaning 60-feet long inground pools.
+This is one of the most affordable pool cleaners in our top.
+It lacks a lot of convenience features, but it does a great job, considering its small price.
 It can clean the floors, walls, and waterline but it doesn’t do well on stairs so you will have to handle this part yourself.
-The PVC bristle brushes are good at removing dirt although they might turn out to be a little too harsh to get deep into the algae or the film on the walls.
+The PVC bristle brushes are good at removing dirt, although they might turn out to be a little too harsh to get deep into the algae or the film on the walls.
 Instead of a programmable timer, the unit comes with a 2.5-hours cleaning cycle.